chrischen96/TrachePass/README.md

 # TrachePass
-Cross-platform app using Angular and Ionic Framework
+Cross-platform web app using Angular and Ionic Framework